pau1a/Transcrypt/main.md

 Transcrypt is designed around an **automation-first** principle: routine, repeatable compliance work is performed by software, not by people.
 Data collection, control evaluation, and report generation are deterministic processes executed without human intervention, ensuring consistency, speed, and evidence integrity.

 Human expertise enters only where judgement or assurance adds value—such as certification review or independent validation.
-Those touchpoints will be introduced later through a controlled **Assisted Tier** that provides secure, auditable collaboration spaces between customers and accredited reviewers. [[Post-MVP: §9.4.1 Assisted Tier & Collaboration]]
+Those touchpoints will be introduced later through a controlled **Assisted Tier** that provides secure, auditable collaboration spaces between customers and accredited reviewers.
+[Post-MVP: 9.4.1 Assisted Tier & Collaboration](#assisted-tier)

 Version 1 operates entirely self-serve: all evaluation, reporting, and evidence handling are automated end-to-end.
 The operating model treats human involvement as an exception pathway, not the default workflow.